iluwatar/java-design-patterns/object-pool/README.md

 ## Applicability
 Use the Object Pool pattern when

-* the objects are expensive to create (allocation cost)
+* The objects are expensive to create (allocation cost)
-* you need a large number of short-lived objects (memory fragmentation)
+* You need a large number of short-lived objects (memory fragmentation)